kubernetes/community/communication/slack-guidelines.md

       security/vulnerabilities, github management, or steering committee.
   - Special accommodations will be made where necessary.

+After you submit your request the Slack Admins will review and follow-up with any questions in the PR itself.
+Once it is signed off and merged, the Channel will be created.

+For further information, see the [Slack Config Documentation]

+## Requesting a User Group

+Channels and User Groups are managed by [Tempelis], a tool that enables external management of Slack.

+To add a User Group, open a Pull Request (PR) updating the [slack-config].
+- Add the [users] to [users.yaml]. **NOTE:** This **must** be a mapping of their GitHub ID to their Slack Member ID.
+  - To get a person's Slack Member ID, view their profile.
+Then click on the "**...**" and select **Copy member ID**.
+It will be a  9 character string of uppercase letters and numbers (example: `U1H63D8SZ`).
+- Update [usergroups.yaml] Follow the guidelines for creating a User Group in the Slack Config [User Group Documentation].
+- In the PR comments, include details on the User Group and `/cc` the members you are adding so that they may sign off and accept being added to the group.

-After you submit your request the Slack admins will review and follow-up with any questions in the issue.
-If two admins add their support for the creation of the channel, an admin will assign it to themselves and close the issue once it has been created.
+After you submit your request, the Slack Admins will review and follow-up with any questions in the PR itself.
+Once it is signed off by the members being added and the Slack Admins, it will be merged, and the User Group will be created.

+For further information, see the [Slack Config Documentation].

 ## Requesting a Bot, Token, or Webhook